We all know the saying;

 My lemons often feel like tennis balls in one of those practice machines.
-You know the ones that keep pumping out the balls, so you can practice your forehand or backhand.
+You know the ones where the balls keep pumping out, so you can practice your forehand or backhand.

 I know I’m not alone and I can feel many of my readers nodding with great understanding.

 There are days when my lemons all come at once.
 I need to be a circus juggler.

 I often talk about my bone pain, from my broken bones and bone disease, as it’s generally all consuming.
 However, I also have a Colostomy, niggling Trigeminal Neuralgia, Chronic Sinusitis, Bladder Issues, Significant Hair Loss, Gastroparesis, Rheumatoid Arthritis and more recently Anaemia has been added to the list.

 Additional lemons are often thrown in like vertigo, nausea, chronic fatigue or just unexpected life events.

 These lemons sometimes, no actually often, all play up at once.
 They don’t care if I’m tired or have to get ready for an appointment.
 They don’t care if I’d like to relax while watching a movie or a favourite TV show.